Pebmarsh: Light aircraft crashes near Essex stately home

 A light aircraft has crashed in Essex.

+Emergency services were called to the scene at about 09:20 BST in Pebmarsh near Halstead.

-The incident happened at about 09:20 BST near Stanley Hall - a Grade II listed building in Pebmarsh near Halstead.
+The plane was believed to have crashed near the Grade II listed Stanley Hall building in Pebmarsh Road.
+The aircraft subsequently caught alight and the blaze was extinguished by firefighters.

+A woman who lived nearby said the pilot was travelling south west when the engine noise suddenly went "silent" before a large plume of smoke appeared.

+An Essex Police spokesperson said: "We are on the scene of an incident involving a light aircraft in a field off Pebmarsh Road, Halstead."

+A spokesperson at Essex County Fire and Rescue Service said crews "quickly extinguished the fire".

-A woman who lived nearby, who wanted to remain anonymous, said she heard a bang and saw a large plume of smoke.
+A woman who lived in Pebmarsh, who wanted to remain anonymous, said she waved to the plane from her back garden.

-She said the aircraft was travelling in a south-westerly direction before the crash happened.
-Emergency services have been at the scene on Pebmarsh Road.
+"And the next minute there was silence and a huge plume of smoke," said the woman, who immediately dialled 999.

 Follow East of England news on Facebook, Instagram and Twitter.
 Got a story?
 Email eastofenglandnews@bbc.co.uk or WhatsApp 0800 169 1830